 - Psychological or emotional abuse – an intentional threat or action that causes fear of violence, isolation, deprivation, humiliation or powerlessness.

 - Sexual abuse – any sexual interaction that occurs without an older person’s consent, or through coercion.

-- Neglect – a carer’s failure to provide basic necessities such as food, shelter or medial care, or preventing someone else from providing them.
+- Neglect – a carer’s failure to provide basic necessities such as food, shelter or medical care, or preventing someone else from providing them.
 A common sign of neglect is poor personal hygiene.

 - Social abuse – forced isolation that stops or limits an older person’s contact with friends, family or their community.
 Social isolation often allows other forms of abuse and abandonment to take place.

 Take note if it becomes hard to visit an older person.
 Watch out for weight loss, confusion, poor hygiene, increased hospitalisations and low self-esteem.
-Be wary if you see a carer argue with, belittle or punish someone.
+Be wary if you see a carer or family member argue with, belittle or punish someone.